 Aquatic Microbial Ecology

-Brittni is a 1st year in the Jones Lab studying how microbial communities influence the structure and function of freshwater lakes.
+Brittni is a 2nd year in the Jones Lab studying how methanogenic microbial communities in freshwater lake sediments influence whole-lake function.
 Interests include coffee, cats, and carbon.
 Strong aversion to clowns, climate change, and alliteration.

 Bacterial Pathogenesis and Competition